themoderncompass/impulse-wallet/ui-pages/public/onboarding-guide.md

 **Step 1: Room Creation Interface**
 When you first visit, you'll see the main interface with options to:
-- Create a new room for group accountability
+- Create a new room for group accountability (private by default with secure invite codes)
-- Join an existing room with a room code
+- Join an existing room with a room code and invite code
-- Create a new room and set it to invite-only if you want to use the app by yourself
+- Create a new room for solo use (automatically private and secure)

 ![First Screen Interface](screenshots/first-screen-interface.png)
 *The initial create/join room interface - your entry point to Impulse Wallet*